 Surf Bus has seen expansion in all its years of existence, and the overwhelming response from youth leaders has been, “it’s a program that works!”
 The Ocean does not care who you are or where you come from, it doesn’t care how much money you make, whom you know, or what color your skin is.
 The Waves will keep crashing no matter how READY a body is to absorb their shock.
 The Sea has been a medium to help bring children from different turfs together and the results have been magical, affecting them in mind, body, and spirit!

 Today, Surf Bus serves youth from all over Los Angeles County--we currently reach over 30% of the zip codes in LA County and bring youth to the water from every Supervisorial District.
 Our curriculum of ocean safety, environmental awareness and action, ocean literacy, and exposure to swimming and surfing continues to have an inspiring impact on the youth of LA, reconnecting a generation of ocean stewards.

 The Surf Bus Foundation: GET ON IT!

 The Surf Bus Foundation's mission is to empower people to have a healing connection to the sea.
-We do this by engaging in ocean sports like surfing, swimming and beach games while exploring the wonder and beauty of the sea.
-Our teaching and mentoring provides understanding that encourages a lifelong commitment to share and protect our oceans for all to enjoy.
+We do this by engaging in ocean sports like surfing and swimming, beach games, beach clean-ups, ocean swim safety, and ocean literacy principles.
+Our teaching and mentoring provides inspires joy and understanding that encourages a lifelong commitment to ocean stewardship, sharing and protecting our oceans for all to enjoy.

 You can't stop the waves.....